Study Surah Al-Hujurat with Ustadh Nouman Start Now

 These five steps are just the beginning of a deeper connection to the Quran.
 Each new concept and pattern you learn will bring you closer to experiencing the Quran in its truest form.

 Ready to start?
-Join us in Dream Big 2023 on Bayyinah TV—for free!
+Join us in Dream Big 2023 on Bayyinah TV.
 This course teaches you the most fundamental parts about Arabic in a simple class format with Ustadh Nouman Ali Khan.
 We’ll dive into the basics of Quranic Arabic and set you on a path toward deeper understanding.
 Let’s dream big together and take the first step toward understanding the Quran in its original language.
 Click the link below to start this journey today.

 Written by Bayyinah